revolist/revogrid/readme.md

 ## Overview

 The RevoGrid component helps represent a huge amount of data in a form of data table.
-Check Storybook for more details [RevoGrid Demo](https://revolist.github.io/revogrid.demo.js).
+Check for more details [Demo](https://revolist.github.io/revogrid.demo.js).

 Grid supports: